Chief Scout of the World: There’s no cooler title around.

 B-P was also the first recipient of the Silver Buffalo Award in 1926, the highest award the BSA gives adults.

 Baden-Powell was born Feb.
-22, 1857, exactly 157 years ago Saturday.
+22, 1857, which is more than 150 years ago.
 Scouts worldwide — roughly 30 million in 161 countries — celebrate his birthday each year as Founder’s Day.

 You can join the celebration in a number of ways.
 Here are seven ideas: